 III.
 CHARACTERISTICS TO PUT ON

 In continuation, but now in contrast, Paul lists three things that a Christian should be defined by.
 Notice that he does not leave us with a list of negative commandments, but rather a set of positive replacements.
 Thomas Chalmers called this, “the expulsive power of a new affection.”
 I really like that!
 Here’s a good illustration of that concept: i.e., putting on in order to put away.

-Kindness carries the idea of an unconditional attribute, when possessed is totally independent from the way one is treated.
+Kindness carries the idea of an unconditional attribute that, when possessed, is totally independent from the way one is treated.

-Cold-hearted people are those who are so occupied with self that they are unconcerned about “regard[ing] one another as more important than yourself ” (Philippians 2:3).
+Cold-hearted people are those who are so occupied with self that they are unconcerned about regard[ing] one another as more important than yourselves (Philippians 2:3).
 Someone who attempts to excuse cold-heartedness with, “but I am not very emotional,” is attempting to avoid the real issue.
 Something is wrong.
-To put it bluntly:
+To put it bluntly,

 To lack compassion is to communicate being self-absorbed.

 To the degree you are others-centered is the degree you are tender-hearted.
 Discipline yourself to be more interested in others and you will blossom with compassion!
 Show me a public servant who is absorbed in his career and self-advancement, and I will show you a struggling mate and a bad parent.
 Every Christ-filled temperament has a place for tender-heartedness toward others!